 Tiny Fort Island, connected at low water to Stage Island, has a rich and colorful history.
 Cape Porpus Settlers huddled behind the fort there during a 1689 Indian attack.
 In 1894, Harvard student, Henry F. Knight described colonial artifacts he had collected on the island at a meeting of the Maine Historical Society and again to an audience of summer visitors at the Langsford House.

 Melville Freeman, in his History of Cape Porpoise writes “Fort Island was also at one time the scene of considerable granite quarrying”.
 The Cape Porpoise Land Company purchased it on July 2, 1897.
-During the year that followed activities on the island were shrouded in secrecy.
+During the year that followed, frenzied activities there were shrouded in secrecy.

 Several capitalists were invited to accompany Jernegan to a little shack at the end of a deserted wharf on the Rhode Island coast.
 There he promised they would witness the first test of his mysterious “Accumulator”.
 The apparatus consisted of a box containing mercury.
 Two platinum wires ran under water from the box to a homemade battery at the wooded shore.
 In the presence of the capitalists the accumulator was lowered into the water through a trap door in the floor of the dark little hut.

 The minister had enlisted the help of experienced diver and childhood friend, Charles Fisher, who hid nearby in his diving suit until candles were lit inside the shack.
 Then he slipped into the water and using the platinum wires as his guide found the box, replaced the mercury with gold and returned to the shore undetected.